 Activities on Big River

 Exploring the Big River is a great way to enjoy Mendocino without the crowds.
 At Catch a Canoe & Bicycles Too!
-(707-937-0273), you can rent kayaks, outrigger canoes and bicycles for $14-$20 an hour.
+(707-937-0273), you can rent kayaks, outrigger canoes and bicycles at an hourly rate.
 The inn can arrange a picnic lunch to take along, and there are plenty of places to stop and relax.
 If you're lucky, you might see a few beavers doing some serious salvage logging on the Big River.